tulane-cmps6610-fall-2025/problem-set-01-arturoAltamirano/answers.md

 3. **Parallelism and recursion**

+  - 3b O(n)

-  - 3b O(log n) for both work and span.
+  - 3d O(log n) for both work and span.
 As you need to recur   at most as much as the size of your input.

-  - 3d

   - 3e